ShunyaoWang/ros_ethercat/README.md

   > `catkin_make`

 ## Usage
+- Fisrt connect the EtherCAT Wire to the Ethernet port of your computer, then, **Disconnect** the wired connection
 - There is a hardware_interface for ros_control, which can be loaded in "[balance_controller]()", use roslaunch.
   ```
   sudo su